-Revenue growth for the three and nine months ended September 30, 2020 was unfavorably affected by the COVID-19 pandemic and its impact on both consumer discretionary spending and marketers' ability to spend advertising budgets on our solution.
-During the nine months ended September 30, 2020, we deferred \$0.3 million of revenue and recorded bad debt expense of \$1.3 million associated with billings to marketers that we believe are likely to be materially and adversely affected by the slowdown in economic activity resulting from the COVID-19 pandemic.
-We expect both a reduction in consumer spending and a reduction in marketing campaigns on a year-over-year basis in the near term, which will result in a year-over-year decline in our revenue and a year-over-year increase in our net loss in future periods.
+Revenue growth for the three months ended March 31, 2020 was unfavorably affected by the COVID-19 pandemic and its impact on both consumer discretionary spending and marketers' ability to spend advertising budgets on our solution.
+During the three months ended March 31, 2020 we deferred \$0.7 million of revenue and recorded credit losses expense of \$1.5 million associated with billings to marketers that we believe are likely to be materially and adversely affected by the slowdown in economic activity resulting from the COVID-19 pandemic.
+During the first quarter of 2021, we saw continued recovery of both consumer spending as well as the advertising budgets of our clients.
+Due to continuing uncertainty regarding the severity and duration of the impacts of COVID-19 on the global economy, we will continue to monitor this situation and the potential impacts to our business.